eric0111/TachoE-NL1-0.0.1/README.md

 ## Installation

-*OSX: download TachoE.main and double click on the downloaded file to start the program.
+*OSX: download TachoE-0.0.1-OSX and double click on the downloaded file to start the program.

-*Windows: download TachoE.exe and double click on the downloaded file to start the program.
+*Windows: download TachoE-0.0.1-WS and double click on the downloaded file to start the program.

 ## Usage
 *Analyze Data: